-Telematics has had a significant impact on numerous businesses — especially in the trucking and transportation industry.
-Modern-day fleets can now be much more efficient by relying on data and insights, which can help them make better, more informed decisions.
+Telematics has had a considerable impact on contemporary businesses — most notably in the trucking and transportation industry.
+Modern-day fleets can now be much more efficient by relying on the data and insights provided by telematics, which can help them make better, more informed business decisions.

-Telematics and fleet management software can help fleet managers and decision-makers improve day-to-day workflow inefficiencies so they can work smarter, faster and with fewer headaches.
+A telematics system and fleet management software can help fleet managers and decision-makers improve their day-to-day workflow, so they can work smarter, faster, and with fewer problems.

 What is telematics?

-Telematics, at its core, is the process of transmitting information remotely over long distances.
-Today, telematics is being used in numerous industries for commercial and non-commercial purposes.
+Telematics is the process of transmitting information remotely over long distances.
+Today, telematics is being used in a wide range of industries for both commercial and non-commercial purposes.

 With the rise of the internet and communication over various networks, the field of telematics has gained immense importance.
 By transferring data remotely and increasing visibility into operations, telematics has helped various industries improve communications, efficiency, and customer service.

-In the trucking industry, fleets install telematics devices and fleet management software to collect and transmit a wide variety of information.
-The data that telematics and fleet management software can capture may include the following:
+Within the trucking industry, fleets install telematics devices and accompanying fleet management software to collect and transmit a broad range of information.
+That information can comprise many different items including:

 - Vehicle usage